Super Bowl XLIII: Fourth quarter

-Pittsburgh got the ball back on their own 22-yard line with 2:37 left in the game and two timeouts remaining.
-On their first play, a holding penalty pushed them back 10 yards.
+With a chance to mount a game-tying/winning drive, the Steelers got the ball back on their own 22-yard line with 2:37 left in the game and two timeouts remaining.
+On the first play, a holding penalty pushed them back to their own 12-yard line.
 Roethlisberger then completed a pass to Holmes for 14 yards.
-After an incompletion, Roethlisberger threw it to Holmes again for a first down.
-An 11-yard reception by Nate Washington followed, and a 4-yard run by Roethlisberger forced the Steelers to burn their first timeout.
-On the very next play, he completed a pass to Holmes, who took it 40 yards to the Cardinals' 6-yard line after safety Aaron Francisco fell down.
-Two plays later, Roethlisberger found Mewelde Moore covered in the flat, then Ward covered.
+After an incompletion, Roethlisberger threw it to Holmes again for 13 yards.
+An 11-yard reception by wide receiver Nate Washington followed, and a 4-yard run by Roethlisberger forced the Steelers to burn their second timeout of the half.
+On the very next play, he completed a pass to Holmes, who took it 40 yards to the Cardinals' 6-yard line after safety Aaron Francisco tripped.
+Two plays later, Roethlisberger found running back Mewelde Moore covered in the flat, then Ward covered.
 He looked and then threw to Holmes, who ran a flag route in the right corner.
-Holmes caught the pass in the back corner of the end zone for a touchdown, managing to land with his toes inbounds before falling out of bounds.
+Holmes caught the pass in the back corner of the end zone for a 6-yard touchdown reception, managing to keep both feet in bounds while landing on his toes before falling out of bounds.
 "My feet never left the ground," said Holmes.
 "All I did was extend my arms and use my toes as an extension to catch up to the ball."
-After a booth review, the touchdown pass stood.
-Reed's ensuing extra point put the Steelers in front 27–23 with 35 seconds remaining.
-Following the ensuing kickoff, Warner completed a 20-yard pass to Fitzgerald and a 13-yarder to J. J. Arrington, moving the ball to the Steelers 44.
-With 15 seconds left, Warner prepared to attempt a Hail Mary pass, but linebacker LaMarr Woodley forced a fumble while sacking Warner.
-Defensive end Brett Keisel recovered the fumble, giving the ball back to Pittsburgh with five seconds left.
+After a booth review, the touchdown stood and put the Steelers back in front with a 27–23 lead and 35 seconds remaining.
+Following the ensuing kickoff, Warner completed a 20-yard pass to Fitzgerald and a 13-yard pass to running back J. J. Arrington, moving the ball to the Steelers 44-yard line.
+With 15 seconds left, Warner prepared to attempt a Hail Mary pass, but linebacker LaMarr Woodley strip-sacked Warner, and defensive end Brett Keisel recovered the fumble, giving the ball back to the Steelers with five seconds left.
 Many viewers assumed that the play had not been reviewed for a possible incomplete pass, but NFL Head of Officiating Mike Pereira later explained that it actually was reviewed, unnoticed by the public: "We confirmed it was a fumble.
 The replay assistant in the replay booth saw it was clearly a fumble.
 The ball got knocked loose and was rolling in his hand before it started forward.
 He has to have total control."
 It was the first and only Super Bowl in which Warner was involved not to be decided on the final play of the game.
 Roethlisberger's ensuing kneeldown secured the Steelers' sixth Super Bowl victory, surpassing the Dallas Cowboys and San Francisco 49ers to set a new NFL record for most Super Bowl wins by a team.